 The Fontaine sliding fifth wheel mount is designed to provide optimum axle loading for maximum tractor use with different lengths and types of trailers.
-The sliding fifth wheel mount is used with the Fontaine H5092 series, and 6000/7000 No-Slack II series fifth wheels, and is equipped with either an air-operated release slide (AWB or HAWB models), or a manual release slide (MWS or HMWS models).
+The sliding fifth wheel mount is used with the Fontaine H5092 series fifth wheel and the Fontaine 6000/7000 No-Slack II series, and is equipped with either an air-operated release slide (HAWB or AWB model), or a manual release slide (HMWS or MWS model).

-On Fontaine fifth wheels kingpin release is accomplished by activating a manual lock control handle located on either the right side or left side of the fifth wheel.
+On Fontaine fifth wheels, kingpin release is accomplished by activating a manual lock control handle located on either the right side or left side of the fifth wheel.
 Kingpin lockup occurs when the kingpin is forced into the jaws and the lock control handle moves to the locked position.